-Some members will benefit from taking the entire set of eight programs - particularly those seeking a primer/refresher first before diving deep into additional topics.
+Members can benefit from taking the entire set of six fundamental programs - particularly those seeking a primer/refresher first before diving deep into additional topics.

-Other members may choose to just participate in the three-part mini series on how to analyze and evaluate grantee IRS Form 990’s and financial statements (these must be taken together).
+Other members may choose to just participate in the four-part mini series on how to analyze and evaluate grantee IRS Form 990’s and financial statements (these must be taken together).

 We hope you’ll join us for any and all of this series!

-For any questions, comments, and/or recommendations, please contact Kathryn O'Neal-Dunham, Chief Operating Officer.
+For any questions, comments, and/or recommendations, please contact Yi-Ching LIn, VP of Learning.